gubatron/frostwire-desktop/README.txt

 Introductions aside, here's how you build this.

-1. Make sure your CLASSPATH and your PATH variables are set correctly.
+1. Make sure your CLASSPATH, JAVA_HOME and your PATH variables are set correctly.

 2. Try having the latest JDK available (OpenJDK or Sun's JDK should do it - As of this document it can be built using Java 1.7)

 3. ant

 4. Mercurial to clone, check out the project to your machine.

+Example of CLASSPATH, JAVA_HOME and PATH on a Ubuntu system's .bashrc file

+JAVA_HOME=/usr/lib/jvm/java-7-sun
+CLASSPATH=${CLASSPATH}:${JAVA_HOME}/lib
+PATH=${PATH}:${JAVA_HOME}/bin

+export JAVA_HOME CLASSPATH PATH

+Must build problems are usually solved by having those environment variables set correctly.
+If you are a Windows or Mac user the process is fairly similar.

 CHECK OUT THE PROJECT FROM BITBUCKET hg clone https://bitbucket.org/frostwire/frostwire.desktop